sharife/goldenthread-v2/site/content/productions/reorient-2019.md

         title: |
           The Grievance Club
       - image: /img/archive/2017/11/Issaq-Lameece-300x300.jpg
-        subtitle: 'by Lameece Issaq, directed by Rebecca Novick'
+        subtitle: by Lameece Issaq, directed by Rebecca Novick
         text: >
           Two Syrian children are alone in the rubble of a war zone.
 Can
           <em>Harry Potter</em> save them?
 Noor Theatre Artistic Director